-Editor’s Note: Thank you for arriving at our 2021 preseason fantasy football busts article!
+Editor’s Note: Thank you for arriving at our 2021 preseason fantasy football overrated players article!
 We appreciate you riding with us.

 Every year, a handful of players are selected in the first few rounds of our 2021 fantasy football drafts that end up busting.
 Some players struggle due to injuries, while others just can’t replicate the success of previous seasons.
 Today in our fantasy football coverage, we are taking a look at five potential 2021 fantasy football busts you should avoid in your fantasy football drafts this summer.